 An executive and marketing professional with more than 20 years’ experience, Greg’s expertise spans consumer packaged goods, retail, and international and emerging markets.
 Prior to joining Intuit, he worked for world-class organizations, including Kraft Foods, SC Johnson, Kodak, Gillette, Best Buy, and the United States Air Force.
 He holds a Bachelor of Science degree in Operations Research from the United States Air Force Academy.

-Rob has a bachelor’s degree in communications from the University of Michigan.
+Lanesey holds a bachelor’s degree in communications from the University of Michigan.
 He lives in the San Francisco Bay Area with his wife and two children.

 Kerry leads Intuit’s legal, privacy and compliance teams as they work to support Intuit’s mission of powering prosperity around the world.

 Kerry joined Intuit in 2006, most recently serving as Deputy General Counsel.
 Prior to joining Intuit, Ms. McLean spent over six years at Wind River Systems, Inc., most recently as the Director of Legal.
 She also worked as an associate at Howard, Rice, Nemerovski, Canady, Falk & Rabkin PC (now Arnold & Porter Kaye Scholer LLP).
 Ms. McLean holds a Bachelor of Arts degree in International Relations from University of California, Davis and a Juris Doctor from University of California, Hastings College of Law.

 Before joining Intuit in 2002, CeCe was responsible for sales of all products and professional services at WebTone Technologies.
 She also served as senior vice president for retail lending with Fortis, and spent 15 years in a variety of positions with John H. Hartland Co.

 CeCe is a graduate of North Dakota State University, where she majored in economics and business administration, and she attended the University of Chicago Booth’s executive development program.